-- Any governance issues can be addressed by presenting an audit of previously done procedures in that specialty (e.g. hip replacements) and the results of that SAS doctors as compared to the national average.
+- Specific areas of autonomous practice for individual SAS doctors/dentists should be identified based on evidence of competence and appropriate training, supported by evidence of ongoing audit of those procedures/techniques, the outcome of which should be in line with best practice. - Specific arrangements must be put in place to provide appropriate access to peer advice and ongoing support and development opportunity for the individual, as is the case for any practicing clinician. - This close link with the local service means that each doctor's/dentist's discussion is individual and its merits cannot be extrapolated to another doctor/dentist in another situation. - Any governance issues can be addressed by presenting an audit of previously done clinical activity and /or procedures in that specialty (e.g. hip replacements) and and the outcomes (not results) of that SAS doctor as compared to their peers locally and national average.
 For physicians this may be an audit of a particular clinical activity that they undertake routinely.
-These can be presented to the entire department and if supported will lead to a unified departmental support to engage in these activities.
-If results are satisfactory and disagreement occurs about the autonomous status of that SAS doctor the grievance procedure should be invoked. - Evidencing of level of competence should not just be via audit but also from other information sources such as patient and colleague feedback and clinical governance reports. - Agreed accountability arrangements for all aspects of the role including consideration of supervision and any other professional support - The agreement and arrangements to be set out in the job plan - Either the job plan or another review mechanism should be put in place which incorporates review of evidence of continuing competence at least annually - If available, individual outcome data can be discussed at the annual review - Consideration of what practical support is required for the role - How this meets a service need or is it already being met with the SAS doctor providing that level of service - $-\mbox{ How long the arrangement might last}$ - Evidence as to how that doctor/dentist has demonstrated competence to meet that service need and to what level of autonomy
+If outcomes are acknowledged to be within the range (not rage) compared to their peers, this should outcomes are satisfactory and disagreement occurs about the autonomous status of that SAS doctor the grievance procedure should be invoked. - Evidencing of level of competence should not just be via audit but also from other sources of information such as patient and colleague feedback and clinical governance reports. - Agreed accountability arrangements for all aspects of the role including consideration of any other professional support, as appropriate - The agreement and arrangements to be set out in the job plan - Either the job plan or another review mechanism should be put in place which incorporates principles of Good Medical Practice - Consideration of what practical support is required for the role - How this meets a service need or is it already being met with the SAS doctor providing that level of service - Evidence as to how that doctor/dentist has demonstrated competence to meet that service need and to what level of autonomy